akulmizev/texieve/docs/mbert.md

 # Multilingual BERT (mBERT) Training

-This example demonstrates how to train a multilingual BERT model using the `texieve` library.
+This example demonstrates how to train a multilingual BERT model using the `texieve` package.
 The training process involves loading Wikipedia data for multiple languages, configuring the tokenizer, and training a masked language model (MLM) with the parameters specified in the BERT paper.